webda2l/symfony-docs/messenger.rst

 .. versionadded:: 7.3

-    Support for signals plain name in configuration was introduced in Symfony 7.3.
+    Support for signals plain names in configuration was introduced in Symfony 7.3.
-    Prior to this, you had to use the numeric values of the signals as defined in the ``pcntl`` extension's `predefined constants`_.
+    Previously, you had to use the numeric values of signals as defined by the ``pcntl`` extension's `predefined constants`_.

 In some cases the ``SIGTERM`` signal is sent by Supervisor itself (e.g. stopping a Docker container having Supervisor as its entrypoint).
 In these cases you